SPOT

 Fee

-Admission Adults (high school students and older) 200 yen Elementary and junior high school students 100 yen
+Admission fee Adult (High school students and above) 200 yen Elementary and junior high school students 100 yen

 Location